Stephanie Creary

 Overview

 Professor Stephanie J. Creary is an organizational behavior scholar and an Assistant Professor of Management at The Wharton School.
-Her research examines how people build more inclusive organizations.
-She is particularly interested in the identity and emotional dynamics of diversity work (e.g., allyship, voice, career support, DEI practices) and shaping the quality of relationships across differences.
+Her research explores how identity, emotions, and power dynamics influence relationships across differences, diversity work, and bodies at work.
 She has published her research in leading academic journals, including the Academy of Management Review, Organization Science, American Psychologist, and Equality, Diversity, and Inclusion.
 She has received a Best Student Paper Award, the Dorothy Harlow/McGraw Hill Best Paper Award, and the Phillips and Nadkarni Outstanding Paper Award from the Academy of Management for her research contributions.
 Insights from Professor Creary’s research have also appeared in top popular press outlets, including Harvard Business Review, MIT Sloan Management Review, strategy+business, the New York Times, Bloomberg, NPR, Marketplace, and Time Magazine.
 She currently hosts the Knowledge at Wharton Leading Diversity at Work Podcast Series where she engages in conversation with a variety of academic and practitioner experts.
 From 2022-2024, she was an inaugural visiting faculty fellow at the Harvard Business School Institute for Business in Global Society.
 For these contributions to management research and thinking, she was selected to the Thinkers50 Radar Class of 2023 which includes people whose ideas are predicted to make an important impact on management thinking in the future and received an NACD Directorship 100 award which recognizes the most influential directors and leaders in the corporate governance community.

 Continue Reading